Ilham Kadri

-Ilham Kadri (born February 14, 1969) is a Moroccan business executive, and the CEO of Syensqo.
+Ilham Kadri (born February 14, 1969) is a Moroccan business executive, and the former CEO of Syensqo.

 Between 2019 and 2023, she was the CEO of Solvay, a Belgian chemical company.
-After the split of the company in December 2023, she continued as CEO of Syensqo.
+After the split of the company in December 2023, she continued as CEO of Syensqo until December 2025.

 Early life and education

 Kadri was born and grew up in Casablanca, Morocco.
 She studied engineering at ECPM Strasbourg (formerly École des Hauts Polymères de Strasbourg), majoring in polymer physics and chemistry.
 Kadri obtained her PhD in macromolecular physical chemistry in 1997.

 Career

 1997-2007

 Kadri started her career as a Development and Technical Service Manager at Royal Dutch Shell in Belgium, where she was part of a team that invented a synthetic bottle stopper made from a foamed thermoplastic elastomer to prevent the spread of fungi and bacteria from cork stoppers to stored liquids.
 She then joined LyondellBasell in France, where she worked in Sales and Global Key Account Management.

 In 2002, Kadri took on a Product Management and Marketing role at UCB-Cytec in Belgium, until UCB sold its chemicals business.

 In 2005, she moved to the Huntsman Corporation in Switzerland to become marketing director of the global epoxy business divested to private equity.